NorfolkGreg/GregCustom/resources/ReadMe.txt

 <p>Content</p>

-The images inserted within the <h3> tags will be floated left and displayed at 200pxx150px.
+The images inserted within the <h3> tags will be floated left and displayed at 200px x 150px.

 ============================================================
 Other Suggested Tweaks to "style.css"
 ____________________________________________________________
 Page Contents:

 In the header area the default stylesheet include a bar displaying the page contents.
 The text displayed here is also placed in the code that search engines use to determine how to rank the page against any search criteria.
-It is, therefore, probably not best practice to keep it as short as might be desired to describe the page contents appropriately for search engines.
+It is, therefore, probably not best practice to keep it as short as is necessary to fit a single line on the page.
+Instead you may wish to feed search engines a more detailed description and that requires you stop display of the line on the page.

-To stop the display of this bar open the style.css file and search for:
+To do this open the style.css file and search for:

 header h2

 It appears in two places (for wide and narrow screens).
-Remove all the content that appears in braces {} following it and insert instead:
+Remove all the content that appears in braces {}
+following it and insert instead:

 display: none;

 You may prefer to use CSS comment marks around the original code so it is easy to restore should you change your mind.
 Do this:

 /*